 Members of the public can register to apply online for a class or individual type of licence.
 But, follow these 3 steps if already have a registration set up:

 Related News: Are 3 British Newts Obstructing House Builder Jobs?

-Releasing non-native wildlife or plants into the wild may require special authorisation.
-If the animal or plant is on the list of prohibited species you must apply to Natural England for a licence to:
+As a rule, you will need a licence to release non-native wildlife and plants into the wild.
+If the animal, or plant, is on the list of prohibited species you must apply to Natural England for a licence to:

 Note: Further information on non-native species is available from the Non-native Species Secretariat.

 To release non-native plants or wildlife in Scotland, Wales or Northern Ireland you should contact:

 NIEA Wildlife Licence: The Northern Ireland Environment Agency issue wildlife licences in Northern Ireland.